euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

   these approaches aims for integration with Jython.
 In contrast to that, JyNI is entirely based on Jython and its runtime.

-* [IRONCLAD]_ is a JyNI-equivalent approach for IronPython.
+* Ironclad ([ICLD]_) is a JyNI-equivalent approach for IronPython.

-* [PyMB]_ provides C-extension API support in PyPy to some extent by embedding the CPython interpreter.
-Thus its approach is comparable to [JEP]_ and [JPY]_.
+* PyMetabiosis ([PMB]_) provides C extension support in PyPy to some extent by embedding the CPython interpreter.
+So its approach is comparable to [JEP]_ and [JPY]_.

-* [CPYEXT]_ refers to PyPy's in-house (incomplete) C-extension API support.
+* [CPYEXT]_ refers to PyPy's in-house (incomplete) C extension API support.

 None of the named approaches reached a sufficient level of functionality/compatibility, at least not for current language versions (some of them used to work to some extend, but became unmaintained).
-In the Python ecosystem the C-extension API has been an ongoing issue since its beginning.
-PyPy famously has been encouraging developers to favor CFFI above C-extension API, as it is the only existing approach that has been designed to be well portable to other Python implementations.
-However even if this effort would work out, there would be so many legacy extensions around that a serious move to CFFI won't be done in foreseeable future.
+In the Python ecosystem the C extension API has been an ongoing issue since its beginning.
+PyPy famously has been encouraging developers to favor CFFI over C extension API, as it is the only existing approach that has been designed to be well portable to other Python implementations.
+However, even if this effort would work out, there would be so many legacy extensions around that a serious move to CFFI won't be done in foreseeable future.

 For some of these projects JyNI's GC-approach might be a relevant inspiration, as they face the same problem if it comes to native extensions.
-There are even vague considerations for CPython to switch to mark-and-sweep based GC one day to enable a GIL-free version (c.f.
-[PY3_PLS15]_).
-Background here is the fact that reference-counting based garbage collection is the main reason why CPython needs a GIL: Current reference counters are not atomic and switching to atomic reference counters yields insufficient performance.
+There are even vague considerations for CPython to switch to mark-and-sweep-based GC one day to enable a GIL-free version (c.f.
+[PY3_PL15]_).
+Background here is the fact that reference-counting-based garbage collection is the main reason why CPython needs a GIL: Current reference counters are not atomic and switching to atomic reference counters yields insufficient performance.
-In context of a mark-and-sweep based garbage collection in a future CPython the JyNI GC-approach could be potentially adopted to support legacy extensions and provide a smooth migration path.
+In context of a mark-and-sweep-based garbage collection in a future CPython the JyNI GC-approach could be potentially adopted to support legacy extensions and provide a smooth migration path.

-.. - follow-up paper of [JyNI_ESCP13]_
-   - issues stated by PyMBbiosis
-   - CPython attempts to remove GIL in future
-   - platforms
-   - related work: PyMBbiosis, Jep, JPy, IronClad

 Implementation